 Don’t isolate yourself from good people.
 When you’re ready, reconnect with friends, volunteer, and say “yes” to social activities.
 You can ask for support without having to discuss what’s troubling you.
 Try to practice mindfulness through meditation, yoga, and deep breathing.

-Above all, remember that you are not alone, and by facing your pain, you’re likely to inspire others to address their own suffering more courageously.
+Above all, remember that you're not alone, and by facing your pain, you’re likely to inspire others to address their own suffering more courageously.
 You’ve suffered long enough.
 Don’t allow negativity to hold you back any longer!
 Use it to propel you in a new, positive direction.
 Happiness is available if you choose to let go of your past.
-You are a warrior.
+You're a warrior.
 Be brave.
 Stay strong.